Future of the Royal Navy: Multi Role Ocean Surveillance ship

 In November 2022, the Ministry of Defence announced that the programme would be accelerated using funds gained through the cancellation of the National Flagship, a vessel which was to be used by the monarch and government officials to promote UK interests abroad.
-The MOD also confirmed that the first MROSS vessel would enter service with the Royal Fleet Auxiliary in January 2023.
-In January 2023, the first vessel for this role - MV Topaz Tangaroa - was acquired and is to enter service as RFA Proteus.
-She was purchsed for some 70 million pounds and is to be converted to act as a mothership for autonomous systems and with military communications and light defensive armament to be added.
-A second MROS ship is envisaged, which is to be a new build vessel and, as of 2023, is in the concept stage.
+The MOD also confirmed that the first MROSS vessel would enter service with the Royal Fleet Auxiliary in 2023.
+In February 2023, the first vessel for this role - MV Topaz Tangaroa - was acquired.
+She was purchased for some 70 million pounds and converted to act as a mothership for autonomous systems and with military communications and light defensive armament added.
+She entered service as RFA Proteus in October 2023.
+A second MROS ship is envisaged, which may be a new build vessel and, as of 2023, is in the concept stage.
+In 2023 it was reported that the second ship in the series is likely to replace the current ocean survey ship, HMS Scott, which is to be extended in service until 2033.

 Unmanned Surface Vessels

-Maritime Autonomy Surface Testbed (MAST) 13 is a collaboration between DSTL and L3Harris Technologies.
-In September 2019, Secretary of State for Defence Ben Wallace unveiled the MAST-13 (since renamed Madfox), an autonomous unmanned surface vehicle that would be attached to a BAE Systems PAC24 rigid inflatable boat and protect surface ships. was involved in the demonstration.
-On 24 June 2020, the Royal Navy announced that the first unmanned Pacific 24 boat has been launched.
-On 1 June 2021, the Madfox ASV successfully completed remote trials from range in the Solent, with personnel operating the vessel from the nearby coastline.